What is Process Mining?

 c) Data processing with Python

-These systems may have different fields and metrics definitions.
+These systems may have different fields and definitions of metrics.
 Use the order number to merge the tables in a single data frame and calculate the different lead times.

-In the graph above, you can find an example of lead times plots (in minutes) that provide an overview of performance variability of order transmission, pick and pack and warehouse-airport transfer.
+The graph above shows an example of lead times plots (in minutes) that provide an overview of performance variability of order transmission, pick and pack and warehouse-airport transfer.

 For more information on how to build a logistic performance dashboard, have a look at this short video,